OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 Octopus stores a number of files that are not suitable to store in the database.
 These include:

-- NuGet packages used by the [built-in NuGet repository inside Octopus](/docs/packaging-applications/package-repositories/index.md).
-These packages can often be very large.
+- Packages used by the [built-in repository](/docs/packaging-applications/package-repositories/built-in-repository/index.md).
+These packages can often be very large in size.
 - [Artifacts](docs/projects/deployment-process/artifacts.md) collected during a deployment.
 Teams using Octopus sometimes use this feature to collect large log files and other files from machines during a deployment.
 - Task logs, which are text files that store all of the log output from deployments and other tasks.